Chart Color Schemes

 Employment

-Peppermint Grove has an educated workforce with professional services well represented.
-Its unemployment rate was 3.5% as of AreaSearch's statistical aggregation.
+Peppermint Grove has an educated workforce with professional services well-represented.
+Its unemployment rate is 4.0%, according to AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment